 3 – You don’t have to apologize – When did this become a world where people feel they have to apologize for everything?
-Ok, you stepped on my toes (literally) or pushed me into a wall, you should say you are sorry, but you should never feel that you have to apologize for being who you are, and that includes being ill.
-You are not responsible for your illness, you didn’t cause it, you don’t deserve it, so you should never feel that you have to apologize for it.Never feel that you have to apologize for who you are.
-Click To Tweet
+OK, you stepped on my toes (literally) or pushed me into a wall, you should say you are sorry, but you should never feel that you have to apologize for being who you are, and that includes being ill.
+You are not responsible for your illness, you didn’t cause it, you don’t deserve it, so you should never feel that you have to apologize for it.Stop apologizing for your illness.
+You don't control it, and you didn't do anything wrong.
+There's nothing to apologize for. #chronicillness #spoonielife Click To Tweet

-6 – You are not a whiner – This falls in with #4.
-Too often we end up feeling like if we mention our illness, our pain at all then we are just whining.
+6 – You are not a whiner – Often we feel like if we mention our illness, or our pain at all then we are just whining.
 Talking about your pain does not make you a whiner, it makes you a person.
 You should never feel that you have to take a back seat and avoid talking about the realities of your life.
 Even if there are others who say that you are just a complainer or making it up, or just whining, that doesn’t mean it’s true.
+We all want to talk about our experiences in life, whether it’s a mom sharing her life as a mom, or someone with chronic illness sharing what they deal with.
 Share your truth, and if others can’t hear it it may be time to stop giving them the chance.Share your truth.
 If others can't or won't hear it, it may be time to stop giving them the chance.
 Click To Tweet

 7 – You don’t have to explain yourself – We often get stuck in a rut of feeling like we have to explain ourselves, or provide excuses for ourselves, our actions, our need to “pencil it in” or cancel at the last minute.
 Constantly feeling that we need to explain ourselves only adds to the guilt that we shouldn’t be feeling anyway.
 It’s frustrating.
 There’s no reason that you have to provide an explanation for your actions (or lack of actions).
 If you can’t do something just say “no”.
 If someone wants to be difficult about it, walk away.
 If you feel comfortable enough with someone that you want to share the challenges your illness provides, do so.
-But, there’s no need to feel that you have to explain yourself every time you need to say no or set a limit.You don't have to explain every action.
+But, there’s no need to feel that you have to explain yourself every time you need to say no or set a limit.You don't have to explain every action you take.
 They likely won't understand anyway.
-Click To Tweet
+No is a full sentence. #boundaries Click To Tweet

-It’s hard to keep these things in mind, I know it’s something that I struggle with daily.
-We all have fears, but we need to know that we are not alone, we are not failures, we don’t have to apologize, it’s ok to talk about it, it’s not all in our heads, you are not a whiner, you don’t have to explain yourself, and you are not letting everyone down.
+These are all difficult things to remember as we face chronic illness.
+We all have fears, but we need to know that we are not alone, we are not failures, we don’t have to apologize, it’s OK to talk about it, it’s not all in our heads, you are not a whiner, you don’t have to explain yourself, and you are not letting everyone down.
 Keep doing the best that you can.